Dimension matters when modeling network communities in hyperbolic spaces: Impacts on community structure

-Since we compare different number of communities, hence block matrices of different order, we choose to work with the \emph{srank-to-dimension} ratio, \beq{eq:rank_to_dimension} r(B) = \frac{\mathrm{srank}(B)}{n}, \enq a version of the stable rank normalized by its maximal possible value \cite{Thibeault2022}.
+a version of the stable rank normalized by its maximal possible value \cite{Thibeault2022}.
 It follows that \(r(B)=1\) for a matrix of maximal rank, for instance a diagonal matrix, and \(r(B)=0\) for a null matrix.
 In between those extremes, \(r(B)\) captures to which extent the entries of \(B\) could be permuted to yield a diagonal matrix.
 In the context of community block matrices, this allows us to evaluate the complexity of connection patterns between communities.

 In Fig.~\ref{fig:mosaic}(a), we show that for various number of communities \(n\) and angular dispersion of nodes \(\sigma\), \(r\) is always higher on \(\mathbb{S}^1\) than \(\mathbb{S}^2\).
 Higher srank of the \(D=1\) block matrices quantifies how the inter-communities edge weights are more strictly bounded near the diagonal compared to \(D=2\).
-This difference is less notable when angular communities are few (\(n=5\)) and highly concentrated (\(\sigma\in[0.1, 0.2]\)), since then the additional dimension has the least impact on the topology of the graphs.
+This difference is less notable when angular communities are few (\(n=5\)) and highly concentrated (\(\sigma\in[0.1, 0.2]\)), since then the additional dimension has the least impact on the neighborhood of nodes because respectively, they are mostly connected within one community.
 In other parameter regimes, the difference between \(\mathbb{S}^1\) and \(\mathbb{S}^2\) experimentally expresses the strong angular dependence of connectivity patterns explained in \textsection\ref{sec:prob_dtheta}, when specifically applied to community structure.